01fe22bcs148/escrow-dashboard/README.md

 # Stock Broker Client Dashboard

-## 📌 Project Overview
+## 📊 Stock Broker Client Dashboard

-The Stock Broker Client Dashboard is a real-time web application that allows users to log in using their email address, subscribe to supported stock tickers, and monitor live stock price updates without refreshing the page.
-The system supports multiple users simultaneously, with independent subscriptions and asynchronous updates.
+A real-time Stock Broker Client Dashboard built using React and Node.js that allows users to subscribe to stock tickers and view live price updates without refreshing the page.

-This project demonstrates the implementation of real-time communication and full-stack development using modern web technologies.
+This project demonstrates real-time data handling, user interaction, and clean UI design suitable for modern web applications.

 ---